xvalcarce/SPDCStats.jl/README.md

-## SPDC.jl
+# SPDCStats.jl
 ----------

-Julia package to compute statistics arising from a SPDC setup
+Julia package to compute statistics arising from a SPDC source and NPRPDs

 ```
                                             Spatial mode number: